 Our teachers are all native Italian, mother tongue speakers, who have graduated and received masters in teaching Italian as a second language to foreigners.
 Our classes are capped at 10/12 students, which means instructors are able to really get to know their class and understand the best way to teach them.

 What types of courses do you offer?

 There’s a course for everyone, from brand new beginners to Italian-language veterans who want to maintain their speaking skills.
-We have intensive, all day courses for those who are short on time or just want to see faster results, 2 hour long, semi-intensive courses that meet twice a week for students who would to maintain or advance in Italian but have other commitments with their family, job, or sightseeing.
-Last but not least, we also offer individual lessons for those who want a personalized didactic plan tailored to their specific needs.
+We have intensive courses, 2 hour long semi-intensive courses that meet twice a week in the morning or in the evenings, and individual lessons for those who want a personalized didactic plan tailored to their specific needs.